The Orthodox Churches

 Since the Holy Spirit when He is in us effects our being conformed to God, and He actually proceeds from Father and Son, it is abundantly clear that He is of the divine essence, in it in essence and proceeding from it.
 [Thesis 34] (Treasury of the Holy and Consubstantial Trinity [A.D.
 424])

 The east was the birthplace of a number of heresies such as Arianism, Nestorianism and Monophysitism.
-The most famous of all the Monophysite writers was Severus, who was Patriarch of Antioch (512-518).
-Nestorius, the originator of the Nestorian heresy was Archbishop of Constantinople.
+The most famous of all the Monophysite writers was Severus, who was Patriarch of Antioch (A.D.
+512-518).
+Nestorius, the originator of the Nestorian heresy was Archbishop of Constantinople (A.D.
+428-431).
 It is hard to imagine just how these bishops could be considered equal in authority with Rome.
 Unless of course you consider heresy equal to orthodoxy.

 Clement of Alexandria